 CBD for Inflammation

-Low-grade inflammation caused by chronic health problems plays a role in RLS and may contribute to the decreased dopamine and iron levels in the brain, fatigue, and chronic widespread pain.
+Low-grade inflammation caused by chronic health problems plays a role in RLS and may contribute to decreased dopamine and iron levels in the brain, fatigue, and chronic widespread pain.

 CBD exerts its anti-inflammatory effects through the CB2R, serotonin, vanilloid, PPARy, adenosine, and GPR55 receptors.
 Activation of these receptors results in apoptosis or cell death of the immune cells.
 This effectively stops the immune cells from sending signals for more immune cells to the site.